Jump to section

 5. Supports a culture of belonging

-6. Accelerates learning and development
+6. Accelerated learning and development

 Employees learn more effectively and have greater opportunities to develop their strengths when the leader makes it a priority to develop and empower the team.